matklad/matklad.github.io/_posts/2018-07-24-exceptions-in-structured-concurrency.markdown

 or stack trace were printed anywhere.
 This was because the `executor` was waiting for all other threads before propagating the exception.
-Although technically the exception was not lost, in practice you'd have to wait for several ours to actually see it!
+Although technically the exception was not lost, in practice you'd have to wait for several hours to actually see it!

-The Trio library uses an [interesting refinement](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/#automated-error-propagation-works) of this strategy: when one of the tasks in scope fails, all others are first cancelled, and than waited upon.
-I think this should work well for Trio, because it has first-class support for cancellation; *any* async operation is a cancellation point.
-So all child tasks will be cancelled in a timely manner, although I wouldn't be surprised if there are some pathological cases where exception propagation is delayed.
+The Trio library uses an [interesting refinement](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/#automated-error-propagation-works) of this strategy: when one of the tasks in scope fails, all others are immediately cancelled, and then awaited for.
+I think this should work well for Trio, because it has first-class support for cancellation;
+*any* async operation is a cancellation point.
+So all children tasks will be cancelled in a timely manner, although I wouldn't be surprised if there are some pathological cases where exception propagation is delayed.

-Unfortunately, this solution won't work for native threads, because there are just no good cancellation points.
+Unfortunately, this solution does't work for native threads, because there are just no good cancellation points.
 And I don't know of any approach that would work :(

 One vague idea I have is inspired by handling of orphaned processes in